ehlesp/smallab-k8s-pve-guide/G041 - Backups 05 ~ UrBackup 02 - Clients setup and configuring file backups.md

       Number of backups started at the same time.
 The default `100` value is too much for the small and rather loaded system used in this guide, so it is better to reduce it to something like `5`.

     - `Max recently active clients`\
       How many clients the server accepts.
-Does not make much sense to have such a high default value (`10000`) when you know that you will not ever have more than a handful of clients connected to this server.
-Let's reduce it to something more reasonable like `10`.
+It does not make much sense to have such a high default value (`10000`) when you know that you will never have more than a handful of clients connected to this server.
+Better reduce it to something more reasonable like `10`.

     - `Cleanup time window`\
-      Time period in which this server will clean old backups and inactive clients up.
+      Time period in which this server cleans old backups and inactive clients up.
 The default value is `1-7/3-4` which means:

         - `1-7`\
           This task is executed all days of the week.